 Diskette Write Protect When this feature is set to Enable, all diskettes are treated as if they are write-protected.
+You can read from the diskette, but you cannot write to the diskette.

 To set Security Profile by Device, do the following: